1892 Alabama Cadets football team

 The 1892 Alabama Cadets football team represented the University of Alabama in the 1892 college football season.
 The team was led by their head coach E. B. Beaumont and played their home games at Lakeview Park in Birmingham, Alabama.
 In what was the inaugural season of Alabama football, the team finished with a record of two wins and two losses (2–2).

 William Little of Livingston, Alabama is credited with being responsible for the introduction of football at the university.
 After playing the game in 1891 while in attendance at a northern prep school, Little returned to Alabama where he helped establish the first team at the university for the 1892 season.
 The first game in Alabama football history was played on November 11, 1892, against Birmingham High School and was won by the Cadets 56–0.
 They then split a pair of games with the Birmingham Athletic Club, and closed out the season with a 32–22 loss in the first Iron Bowl against Auburn on February 22, 1893.
 After the season, Beaumont was fired as head coach and replaced by Eli Abbott for the 1893 season.

 Background

 The first college football game was played on November 6, 1869, between Rutgers and the College of New Jersey.
 Although the sport continued to grow, it was not introduced for another 23 years at Alabama.
 The man credited with the introduction of football at Alabama was William G. Little of Livingston.
-Little attended the Phillips Exeter Academy in New Hampshire for the 1891–92 school year.
+Little attended Phillips Academy in Andover, Massachusetts for the 1891–92 school year.
 It was there that he first played and became an advocate for football.
 Originally he intended to attend Yale University.
 However, after his brother died, Little returned to Livingston in 1892 and enrolled at Alabama.
 He proposed the university field a football team, which was introduced for the 1892 season.
 Alabama selected Little as the first team captain for the inaugural 1892 season.
 The team was called the "Cadets", as the current "Crimson Tide" moniker was not used until 1907.